 Zika Virus

-The primary type of mosquito that has been found to transmit Zika virus (Aedes aegypti) is rarely found in Illinois.
+The primary type of mosquito that has been found to transmit Zika virus (Aedes aegypti) is unlikely to be found in Illinois.
 Therefore, transmission of the virus from human-to-mosquito and then from mosquito-to-human is extremely unlikely at this time.
 However, spread of the virus through blood transfusion and sexual contact has been reported.
 Technically, the illness is described as a single-stranded RNA virus of the genus Flavivirus, closely related to dengue, yellow fever, Japanese encephalitis and West Nile viruses.

 There is no vaccine against Zika virus.
 Severe illnesses due to Zika are rare, but the CDC has confirmed it has caused increased incidence of microcephaly in South America.
 As a result, pregnant women are advised not to travel to Zika affected countries.